 Patients understandably want to know how effective contraception is and this is often a major factor in their decision as to which type of contraception they want to use.
 As a result, it’s useful to know some basic statistics on efficacy.
 However, if you’re unsure, signpost the patient to a reliable source and don’t guess!

 Explain to the patient that the effectiveness of the pill depends on compliance.
-However, if the pill is used according to the instructions given, it is 99% effective. ¹
+However, if the pill is used correctly, it is 99% effective.1

 Pros and cons of the combined pill